breck7/scroll/scroll/readme.md

 Entire Scrolls are saved as [stamp](https://jtree.treenotation.org/designer/#standard%20stamp) files with the extension `stamp`.

-### Language
+### What language is Scroll written in?

-Scroll is currently written in plain Javascript.
+Scroll is currently written in plain Javascript that runs in Node.js.

 TypeScript may be used in the future but Scroll may never get over 1KLOC so that might not be necessary.

-### Git
+### How does versioning of articles work?

 Scroll is designed with git in mind.
 Articles are stored as files tracked by git.

-### Writing Experience

-When you are writing you want to stay constrained to the article's purpose.
-Each article has it's own purpose and it's own history.
-Hence, each article is stored as a separate file in git.

-### Reading Experience
+### Why is Scroll a single page?

 Being able to scan the page like a newspaper is a very fast reading experience.
 This is central to Scroll.